 Of the seven others, two are board members and joint chief executives of Egyptian investment bank EFG-Hermes, Reuters reports.

 All seven have been released on bail but barred from travel.
-The Mubarak brothers remain in custody pending Saturday's verdict.'No coincidence'
+The Mubarak brothers remain in custody pending Saturday's verdict.

 Some of the anger that led to Mr Mubarak's overthrow was fuelled by the belief that he and his sons had illegally amassed vast amounts of wealth.